bakame-php/dice-roller/README.md

 - `kh` or `DropKeep::KEEP_HIGHEST` to keep the `$threshold` highest results of a given `Cup` object;
 - `kl` or `DropKeep::KEEP_LOWEST` to keep the `$threshold` lowest results of a given `Cup` object;

-The `$threshold` MUST be lower or equals to the total numbers of rollable items in the `Cup` object.
+The `$threshold` MUST be lower or equals to the total numbers of rollable items.

 If the algorithm or the threshold are not valid a `Bakame\DiceRoller\CanNotBeRolled` will be thrown.